 Another great place to look for startup jobs is on AngelList.
-They have a startup jobs page where “over 5,000 of the world’s best startups are hiring” (at time of writing).
-AngelList is also great for stalking startups that you’re interested in.
-You can see which startups are up and coming, check out how they pitched themselves to Investors, and see how much they’ve raised.
+They have a startup jobs page where “over 5,000 of the world’s best startups are hiring” (at the time of writing).
+AngelList is also ideal for stalking startups that you’re interested in.
+You can see which startups are up and coming, check out how they pitched themselves to investors, and see how much they’ve raised.

 This part is easy and fun.
 Play with their product.
 Have a look at tutorials and spend some time reading up on user feedback or reviews.
 This will give you a good idea of what people love about it and where there may be space for improvement — which may or may not end up being part of your job!

 Get a trial version, or if it’s not too expensive, make the investment and incorporate it into your day-to-day life.
 After all, if you love their product, why wouldn’t you be using it yourself?
 And when it comes to the question of what you like about their product, they’ll be able to feel the excitement in your responses.
 The same goes for the company’s mission.

 Do you want to build a strong connection with the founder?
 Adopt their mission as your own.
 The mission and vision of the company are the powerful ‘why’ that is driving the entire company forward.
 If you need a reminder of why ‘why’ is such an important word, Simon Sinek can give you a quick crash course with his world-famous TED Talk on ‘The Golden Circle’.

 Founders are looking for the people that will help them achieve their vision.
 You need to show them that you are the person they’ve been looking for, not just because you fill a gap in their team, but because you love what they do and what they stand for.